algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

 ## a.
 Overview

 FABgen is a code generator for C/C++ libraries.
 It is a tool that takes a C/C++ library and generates a Python, Lua, or Go module that can be used to access the library from the target language.
-FABgen was written for the Harfang 3D project to bring the C++ engine to languages such as Python, Lua and Go.
+FABgen was written for the Harfang 3D | to bring the C++ engine to languages such as Python, Lua and Go.
 It was written as a replacement for SWIG, a very well-known binding generator supporting a lot of target languages.

 FABgen is a code generator for C/C++ libraries.
 It is a tool that takes a C/C++ library and generates a Python, Lua, or Go module that can be used to access the library from the target language.